Developmentο

 Accessible at

-.
+https://localhost:5000.
+It uses the self-signed SSL certificate generated in.devcontainer/ssl.
 Never use these certificates for production!This is where the app runs.
 It is based on the official Python image with the packages from

-installed.It also has additional packages installed for development, such as
+requirements.txtinstalled.It also has additional packages installed for development, such as

 - pgAdmin